10 in-demand careers for the future

 Cloud services and storage can leave valuable data vulnerable to hackers and industrial spies.

 Skilled experts in cyber security are in high demand, for roles that ensure personal and company data is protected.
+It's estimated that in 2023, there were 12,500 cyber jobs vacant across Australia.

 The cyber security industry is expected to grow by 12 per cent through to 2027 and offers jobs with competitive salaries, making this an excellent career choice in Australia and around the world.